nsx31/git-notes/basics.md

-# What make git different compare to other VSC.
+# What makes git different compared to other VSC.

 Most traditional VCS store the differences (deltas) between file versions — i.e., what changed since the last update.